knupfer/type-of-html/Readme.md

 >>> td_A (A.coords_ "a") "b"

 <interactive>:1:1: error:
-    • 'CoordsA is not a valid attribute of 'Td
+    • coords is not a valid attribute of <td>
     • In the expression: td_A (A.coords_ "a") "b"
       In an equation for ‘it’: it = td_A (A.coords_ "a") "b"